Unidata/netcdf/NUG/nczarr.md

 For each such dimension length, a top level dimension is created named  ".zdim_<len>" where len is the integer length.
 The name is subject to change.
-2. _.nczvar_ -- The dimrefs are inferred by using the shape in _.zarray_ and creating references to the simulated shared dimension. netcdf specific information.
+2. _.nczarray_ -- The dimrefs are inferred by using the shape in _.zarray_ and creating references to the simulated shared dimension. netcdf specific information.
 3. _.nczattr_ -- The type of each attribute is inferred by trying to parse the first attribute value string.